algoritmarte/algodaisy/DaisyPatchCheatSheet.md

 ## CV Inputs and Knobs

-The CV\_Input voltage is divided by 5 and added to the corresponding Knob_Position; the result is the clamped to [0,1]
+The CV\_Input voltage is divided by 5 and added to the corresponding Knob_Position; the result is then clamped to [0,1]

 ```
 Knob_Position (0=all way down, 1=all way up)
 CV_Input (-5,+5 Volt)

 Knob_Value = Knob_Position + CV_Input / 5.0
 Knob_Value = clamp( Knob_Value, 0, 1 )  // restrict it to [0,1]